 Where do hormones fit into all of this?
 Well, who can say for sure – but most people would probably answer that hormones represent that part of us that is “mammal.”

 Without hormones, our cells – and the organs they comprise – would be unable to share vital information:

 “…hormones are a regulatory substance produced in the human body and transported in blood and stimulate specific cells or tissues into action – they influence behavior and mood more than we realize”

 Do You Have Enough Hormones in Your Body?

 Hormones play a key role in the healthy function of your body, and that’s a masterpiece of understatement.

-You remember, somewhere back there in middle school, we all learned about testosterone’s role in promoting “male secondary sex characteristic?”
+Do you remember, somewhere in middle school, we all learned about testosterone’s role in promoting “male secondary sex characteristics?”
 Yeah, been there, done that.

 But wait.
 The more subtle role testosterone plays in the health of men over 50 is not as frequently addressed.
 In fact, until recently, it was rarely mentioned.
 It’s kind of the reason that I created this entire website to begin with.